-Site survey data indicate that distal parts of the pyroclastic flows and some underlying, older debris avalanches have been deposited at Site U1393.
-The English's Crater event, which occurred ~2000 y ago, produced Deposit 1.
-The deeper debris avalanche deposit (Deposit 2) probably resulted from a combined submarine and subaerial flank collapse of the eastern flank of the volcano, which included failure and deformation of submarine sediment.
-Seismic data indicate that Site U1393 could penetrate through the erupted material from the ongoing eruption and into the underlying debris avalanche Deposits 1 and 2.
+Site survey data indicated that distal parts of the pyroclastic flows and some underlying, older chaotic deposits interpreted as debris avalanches have been deposited at Site U1393.
+The English's Crater event, which occurred ~2000 y ago, produced Deposit 1 (Boudon et al., 2007).
+The deeper deposit (Deposit 2) probably resulted from a combined submarine and subaerial mass-wasting process of the eastern flank of the volcano, which included failure and deformation of submarine sediment (Le Friant, 2004; Lebas et al., 2011; Watt et al., 2012).
+Seismic data indicated that drilling at Site U1393 could penetrate through the erupted material from the ongoing eruption and into the underlying Deposits 1 and 2.

 The objective for Site U1393 was to characterize the processes occurring during debris avalanche emplacement, associated erosional processes, and tephra diagenesis.
 Analysis of 5 m piston cores taken in this area shows that pyroclastic material from the 2003 Soufrière Hills Volcano lava dome collapse mixed with seawater and immediately deposited the coarse components out of suspension (Trofimovs et al., 2006).
-The coarse debris avalanche deposit will enhance our understanding of emplacement processes.
+Study of the coarse debris avalanche deposit will enhance our understanding of emplacement processes.